Dilligaf78/Marijuana_effects_chemical_analysis/README.md

 ## Results

+For the category II effects that were candidates for regression we can identify the marijuana compounds positively correlated with effect.
+The table below shows five effects which share the a positive correlation with the same compounds.

+Effect	Positive correlation
+Eye Pressure	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene Epilepsy	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene Seizure	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene Pain	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene Arthritis	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene Fatigue	CBD	cannabinol	CBC	THCV	CBDa	Beta-Myrcene	Alpha-Pinene	Camphene	P-Cymene TABLE 1: COMPOUNDS WITH A POSITIVE CORRELATION TO RELIEVING EYE PRESSURE, EPILEPSY, SEIZURES, PAIN ARTHRITIS, AND FATIGUE

+The remaining category II regression effects share few similarities with the other reported effect and each other.
+A summary of the positively correlated compounds is in the table below.

+Effect	Positive correlation
+Stress	Delta8-THC	Alpha-Terpinene	Alpha-Pinene	 Beta-Myrcene	Alpha-Humulene	Terpinolene	Trans-Nerolidol2	 Caryophyllene Spasticity	THC acid	Alpha-Terpinene	Gamma-Terpinene	Guaiol	Alpha-Humulene TABLE 2: COMPOUNDS WITH A POSITIVE CORRELATION TO RELIEVING STRESS AND SPASTICITY

+For the reported effects that were analyzed by classification algorithm directionality is more difficult to assess.
+Instead, I have included a table of the identified “features of importance”, as the most likely compounds to contribute to the reported effect.

+Effect	Features of importance
+Aroused	CBD	Eucalyptol	CBG
+Talkative	Beta-Caryophyllene	Eucalyptol	CBGa	CBD Creative	Beta-Caryophyllene	Eucalyptol	Caryophyllene	CBD Energetic	Eucalyptol	Gamma-Terpinene	Guaiol	CBD
+Hungry	Beta-Caryophyllene	cannabinol	Caryophyllene	CBD Tingly	Caryophyllene	Delta9-THC acid	Beta-Caryophyllene	CBD Focused	Beta-Caryophyllene	CBD	Alpha-Pinene	Beta-Pinene Paranoid	Gamma-Terpinene	Eucalyptol	Guaiol	CBD
+TABLE 3: COMPOUNDS IDENTIFIED AS FEATURES OF IMPORTANCE FOR CAT.
+1

+Effect	Features of importance
+Depression	Terpinolene	Alpha-Pinene	D-Limonene	CBD Migraines	Caryophyllene	Terpinolene	CBD
+Dizzy	Delta9-THC acid	Terpinolene	CBD
+Anxiety	Eucalyptol	Alpha-Humulene	Terpinolene	CBD Headache	Eucalyptol	Delta9-THC acid	CBD
+Dry Eyes	Gamma-Terpinene	CBGa	cannabinol	CBD
+Dry Mouth	Beta-Caryophyllene	Eucalyptol	Caryophyllene	CBD TABLE 4: COMPOUNDS IDENTIFIED AS FEATURES OF IMPORTANCE FOR CAT II, CLASSIFICATION EFFECTS.

+The classification features of importance are listed in order from most important to least important.
+Twenty-four compounds appear to be significant out of the forty-one that were investigated.
+Compounds	Frequency

+CBD	21
+Alpha-Pinene	9
+Eucalyptol	8
+cannabinol	8
+Beta-Myrcene	7
+Caryophyllene	6
+Beta-Caryophyllene	6
+Camphene	6
+CBDa	6
+P-Cymene	6
+Terpinolene	5
+Gamma-Terpinene	4
+Delta9-THC acid	3
+Alpha-Humulene	3
+Guaiol	3
+Alpha-Terpinene	2
+CBGa	2
+Delta8-THC	1
+CBG	1
+D-Limonene	1
+Trans-Nerolidol2	1
+THC acid	1
+Beta-Pinene	1
+TABLE 5: LIST OF COMPOUNDS CORRELATED TO REPORTED EFFECTS

+GRAPH 3: GEPHI = FORCED ATLAS CONFUSION MATRIX DIAGRAM

+This diagram demonstrates the separation of the five effects that share the same correlated compounds.
+These effects are in the upper left of the diagram.
+Likewise, stress is slightly  removed from the bulk of the reported effects.
+This view suggests Spasticity may have been miscategorized.
+Spasticity lies within the larger confusion matrix.

 Category I reported effects did not have any strong correlations that would support linear
     regression analysis, all effects were  analyzed as classification functions.